-We recognized \$0.3 million, \$3.0 million and nil in other income in relation to the equity stake received in VectorY B.V. in conjunction with a settlement agreement that the Company and VectorY B.V. entered into in April 2021 for the years ended December 31, 2022, 2021 and 2020, respectively.
+In the year ended December 31, 2023, we recognized \$0.8 million in other expense in relation to a reduction in the fair market value of our equity stake in VectorY B.V. following an October 2023 financing round.
+We recognized other income of \$0.3 million and \$3.0 million related to the equity stake for the years ended December 31, 2022 and 2021, respectively.
+We received the equity stake in VectorY B.V. in conjunction with a settlement agreement that the Company and VectorY B.V. entered into in April 2021.

-We recognized nil in other income of employee retention credit under the U.S. CARES Act in the year ended December 31, 2022, compared to \$2.6 million and nil such income for the same periods in 2021 and 2020, respectively.
+We recognized nil in other income of employee retention credit under the U.S. CARES Act in the year ended December 31, 2023, compared to nil and \$2.6 million of such income for the same periods in 2022 and 2021, respectively.

-In 2022, we recognized \$5.6 million in income related to payments received from European authorities to subsidize our research and development efforts in the Netherlands compared to \$5.3 million in 2021 and \$1.9 million in 2020
+In 2023, we recognized \$5.0 million in income related to payments received from European authorities to subsidize our research and development efforts in the Netherlands compared to \$5.6 million in 2022 and \$5.3 million in 2021.

-Other income for the years ended December 31, 2022, 2021 and 2020 also includes income from the subleasing of a portion of our Amsterdam facility.
+Other income for the years ended December 31, 2023, 2022, and 2021 also includes income from the subleasing of a portion of our Amsterdam facility.
 We present expenses related to such income as other expense.